Slobodan Santrač

-Slobodan Santrač (Слободан Сантрач, [slobǒdan sântraːtʃ]; 1 July 1946 – 13 February 2016) was a Serbian football manager and player.
-He is the all-time top scorer of the Yugoslav First League with a total of 218 goals, as well as the top scorer in the history of OFK Beograd.
-As manager, Santrač reached the knockout stage at the 1998 FIFA World Cup with FR Yugoslavia.
+Slobodan Santrač (Слободан Сантрач, [slobǒdan sântraːtʃ]; 1 July 1946 – 13 February 2016) was a Yugoslav and Serbian football manager and player.

+A prolific striker, Santrač is the Yugoslav First League all-time top scorer with 218 goals.
+He is also the top scorer in the history of OFK Beograd.
+As a manager, Santrač reached the knockout stage at the 1998 FIFA World Cup with FR Yugoslavia.

 Club career

 Born in Koceljeva, Santrač grew up in Gornji Milanovac, starting out at local club Takovo.
 He moved with his family to Valjevo in 1958 and soon joined Radnički, which merged into Metalac Valjevo in 1959.
 Due to his promising performances in the Serbian League, Santrač was transferred to Yugoslav First League club OFK Beograd in the summer of 1965.
 He spent nine seasons with the Romantičari, totaling 244 league appearances and scoring 169 goals.
 During that time, Santrač was the Yugoslav First League top scorer on four occasions (1968, 1970, 1972, and 1973).
 He also won the Yugoslav Cup in 1966, scoring a brace in the final against Dinamo Zagreb.

 In 1974, after completing his mandatory military service, Santrač moved abroad and joined Swiss club Grasshoppers.
 He was their best scorer in both seasons during his stay with them, before returning to OFK Beograd near the end of the 1975–76 season.
 Santrač was transferred to Partizan in the winter of 1978, winning the league just a few months upon arriving at the club.
 He spent two more seasons with the Crno-beli, before switching to Yugoslav Second League side Galenika Zemun in the 1980–81 season as part of the deal for Dragan Mance.
 With 19 goals in 1981–82, Santrač helped the team win promotion to the top flight for the first time ever.
 He retired from playing in 1983.